stateful/docs.runme.dev/docs/configuration/shebang.md

 ## **Run your Code with Runme in VS Code Using Shebang**

-Runme gives you the power to run your code right inside your markdown file in VS Code without having to switch to a terminal.
+Runme gives you the power to run your code right inside your Markdown file in VS Code without having to switch to a terminal.
 To do this, follow the steps below:

 1. Click on the **+Code icon.**
 2. Enter the script you would like to run.